Jacob-Ji-1453/Machine-Learning-and-Deep-Learning-Project/README.md

   - Dataset is available [here](https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+(diagnostic)) or be accessed from sklearn.

 ### 2. Preprocessing:
   - The size of dataset is small (**569 instances in total**) and there is no missing value.
-As a warm-up project, this step is skipped.
+  - Since the original data is in dictionary-like format, converting it into csv is needed.

 ### 3. Data Visualization:
   - The dataset is visualized by pairplot and correlation matrix.